top of page

 • Managing Protected Learning Time events and organising PCN-wide training

-• Ensuring actions log items are progressed
+• Ensuring action log items are progressed

 • Supporting the induction of new members of staff